Cwantic/Documentation/Analysis/index.md

 ### 1.2 PIPESTRESS solver

-For the users of EditPipe, it is also possible to connect the PIPESTRESS solver.
+For Editpipe users, it is also possible to connect to PIPESTRESS solver.

 Click [here](https://documentation.metapiping.com/Settings/General.html#5-pipestress) to have more information about PIPESTRESS settings.

-Click [here](https://documentation.metapiping.com/Analysis/Solver.html#3-major-differences) to see the differences between all proposed solvers.

 ## 2. Data panel